rooch-network/rooch-book/docs/move-basics/function.md

 assert!(age == 25, 0);
 ```

-If any of the declared values need to be declared as mutable, the `mut` keyword is placed before the
+If any of the declared values need to be mutable, the `mut` keyword is placed before the
 variable name:

 ```move